The Best Ways to Achieve Remission in JIA

 Treat to Target

-Treat to target is another recent concept in JIA therapy.
-It’s been used for many years in adults with rheumatoid arthritis, but it’s just starting to catch on among pediatric rheumatologists.
+Treat to target is another JIA treatment that has been used for many years in adults with rheumatoid arthritis and other chronic conditions like high blood pressure and diabetes.

 Diagnosed With Juvenile Arthritis?